S1E11 – Hot Wheels – Someone Dies In This Elevator

 Andrew Siañez-De La O

-[he/him] Andrew Siañez-De La O is a Boston based Mexican-American playwright and podcaster.
+[he/they] Andrew Siañez-De La O is a Boston based Mexican-American playwright and podcaster.
 He is currently a Playwriting Fellow with the Huntington Theatre Company, a Latinx in Publishing mentee, and a Scriptwriter for the Latinx young audiences podcast, “Timestorm.”
 Originally from El Paso, TX, his work commonly focuses on the Borderlands and has been developed through residencies and fellowships across the country.
 Notable affiliations include The Playwrights Realm, Echo Theater Company, and Milagro Theatre.
 He is excited to be joining Sound Escape Productions as the showrunner for “Tales of the San Patricios.” https://www.andrewsianezdelao.com/

 [He/Him] Samy Souissi is a London based writer, audio director and editor.
 He’s always been passionate about sitting on a chair for extended periods of times, so when he found out about writing, he was thrilled.
 He is the creator of Desperado, an urban fantasy story that follows 3 gods of Death as they try to escape a global crusader launched against them.